-Popular Science magazine has named Assistant Professor Hatice Altug (ECE, SE) among the nation’s top 10 young scientists and engineers.
+Popular Science magazine has named Asst.
+Prof. Hatice Altug (ECE, SE) among the nation’s top 10 young scientists and engineers.
 She is included in the magazine’s “Brilliant 10,” researchers under 40 who made transformational contributions to their fields during 2010.

 Popular Science editors chose the “Brilliant 10” after seeking input from professional organizations, experts in the nominees’ respective fields, as well as peers and colleagues.
 Among their criteria were discoveries and developments that that “totally uprooted their fields” and changed how researchers, doctors or engineers go about their work.